wso2/docs-open-banking/en/docs/develop/token-filters.md

 void validate(ServletRequest request, String clientId) throws TokenFilterException, ServletException;
 ```

 The following validators are implemented by extending `OBIdentityFilterValidator`.
-If you want to customize them you
+You can customize them by extending
-can extend the respective class and override the validate method, which is shown explained above.
+the respective class and overriding the `validate` method, which is explained above.

+!!! note
+    In addition to extending the below validators, you can directly extend the `OBIdentityFilterValidator` class and
+    develop your own validators.

  - MTLSEnforcementValidator validator

-    This enforces the transport certificate is passed through the request.
+    This enforces that a certificate needs to be passed during token creation.
+This certificate is then bound to the
+    access token.

     ``` java
     com.wso2.finance.openbanking.accelerator.identity.token.validators.MTLSEnforcementValidator
     ```